hosua/mem-hacker/README.md

 ### Features that I'd love to add

 - [ ] add setting to search values by hex or decimal (even better, automatically treat as hex when prefixed with 0x)
-- [ ] add setting to switch between searching data types
+- [X] add setting to switch between searching/writing data types
 - [ ] multi-threading support (big dick points)
 - [ ] GUI (big dick points)